interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 ```
 $ cd path/to/homework/CIS-7000/HW2/
 $ source venv/bin/activate
-(venv) $ OPENAI_API_KEY=sk-XXX   code .
+(venv) $ OPENAI_API_KEY=sk-XXXXXXXXXXXXXXX   code .
 ```
-Just replace `sk-XXX` with your OpenAI API key.
+You should replace `sk-XXXXXXXXXXXXXXX` with your OpenAI API key, which you can find [here](https://platform.openai.com/api-keys).

 ## Part 1: Using GPT to Write Descriptions

 For this part of the homework, you can use what you learned [the in-class OpenAI Playground activity](../../in_class_activities/openai-playground/openai-playground.html).
-Specifically, you can use the system prompt that you designed to perform narration for our text adventure games.
+Specifically, you can use the system prompt that you designed to perform narration for text adventure games.
 Rather than using the OpenAI playground to invoke GPT, we will start calling the API.

 The playground has a "View Code" button that will show you how to call the API.
 First, open the link to the prompt that you developed in the in-class activity, then click "View Code".